Red Sox end 12-game skid against Yankees | Sports-Games

 Red Sox end 12-game skid against Yankees

-Michael Chavis homered in consecutive at-bats and rookie Tanner Houck pitched six innings of one-hit ball as the Boston Red Sox ended a 12-game losing streak to the New York Yankees with a 10-2 victory Sunday afternoon at Fenway Park.
+Michael Chavis homered in consecutive at-bats and rookie Tanner Houck pitched six innings of one-hit ball as the host Boston Red Sox ended a 12-game losing streak to the New York Yankees with a 10-2 victory Sunday afternoon at Fenway Park.
 The Yankees (31-22) saw their first 10-game winning streak since June 2012 halted.
-New York missed a chance at clinching a playoff spot on their own but could still clinch if the Seattle Mariners lose to the San Diego Padres later Sunday.
+New York missed a chance at clinching a playoff spot on their own but booked their spot in the postseason a few hours later when the Seattle Mariners lost to the San Diego Padres.

 The Red Sox (20-34) beat the Yankees for the first time since Sept.
 6, 2019 and avoided going winless against an opponent in a season series of more than three games for the second time in team history.
 Chavis recorded his third career multi-homer game as Boston raced out to a 6-0 lead through three innings against Deivi Garcia (2-2).
 Chavis entered the game hitless in his previous 14 at-bats but hit two sliders off Garcia over the Green Monster.